-Also known as an ex parte order, an emergency custody order is a type of temporary order issued when a parent is able to show the family court evidence that their child faces immediate risk of danger or abduction.
+Also known as an ex parte order, an emergency custody order is a type of temporary order issued rapidly when a parent is able to show the family court evidence that their child faces immediate risk of danger or abduction.
 Emergency orders are usually issued in cases with domestic violence or child abuse.

 In some situations, a concerned parent may petition the family court for an emergency hearing to request a temporary order regarding custody or visitation rather than wait for the next available hearing date on the court’s regular calendar.

 Such hearings are limited to those situations in which there is a true legal emergency justifying the court to abrogate the usual requirements that you give the other party 15 court days’ notice and an opportunity to file a response to your request.

 Emergency custody requests in California are governed by California Rule of Court 5.151, providing that family courts may only make ex parte orders under limited circumstances, including to “help prevent an immediate danger or irreparable harm to a party or to the children involved in the matter…”

 If you think something is wrong and putting your child’s welfare in danger, file the emergency custody request right away.
 If you wait, you could put yourself in a sticky situation right alongside your child.
 The court will want to know why you waited and may not consider the issue an emergency any longer.
 If there was truly an emergency, surely you would have acted sooner, right?

 Don’t try to do it on your own.
 You are already under a lot of stress and want to protect your child, but you still need to follow the law.
 You need legal professionals on your side that can help you stay organized and do what the law dictates.

 If you don’t have proper proof of the emergency, you don’t file the proper paperwork, or you withhold your child from the other parent, it can lead to other legal troubles such as dealing with a family court contempt action.